neha-duggirala/100DaysOfMLCode/NLP/README.md

 ## Day 16,17 | Widhya
 Worked on creating a mission for a platform for [Widhya](https://widhya.org/#/).
 There was a dataset which has a list of colleges and the ratings of technologies each college is good at.
 Worked on visualization of data using Matplotlib and Plotly.
 Had fun creating modules!
 4. bokeh

+## Day 18, 19 | Stcok market prediction using Linear regression
+Worked on quandl stock dataset.
+I have observed that linear regression gives a best fit line that other algorithms like SVM.
+Also understood a few concepts of stock market.